theantonwilson666/AI-In-Aviation-Industry/README.md

 and scheduling conflicts need to be resolved.
 This can be solved by utilising machine learning systems.
 Jeppesen is an example of an AI-based crew rostering system that is helping the industry better manage their crew assignments.

+## Conclusion

+It is surprising that a sector as important as aviation has woken up to AI so late.
+As AI in aviation picks up its pace, there could probably be a few mergers, acquisitions or even closure of small airlines which will not be able to afford the investments.
+Now, AI seems the best option to take aviation to the next level.